Abihbg/hw1-JayWu/assistant_draft.md

 The assistant generated a clear structure and relevant content aligned with my interests in business and AI.

 What I needed to clarify or adjust:
-I need to clarify my identity and my degree since AI made things up from nowhere.
+I need to clarify my identity and switch title since AI made those up from nowhere.